Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is believed to be an attempt by Israel to establish a buffer zone in the Gaza Strip, taking away a significant portion of the land.
 Professor Adi Ben Nun at the Hebrew University of Jerusalem, said Israel targeted structures within a kilometer of the border with Gaza.
 More than 30% of the buildings there were damaged or destroyed.

-"I would like to stress to the Israeli authorities Article 53 of the Fourth Geneva Convention, which prohibits the occupation forces from destroying private property except in cases where such destruction is an absolutely necessary part of the military operation," High Commissioner Volker Turk commented, referring to the 1949 Geneva Convention on the protection of civilians in time of war.
+"I would like to stress to the Israeli authorities that Article 53 of the Fourth Geneva Convention prohibits the occupation forces from destroying private property unless such destruction is an absolutely necessary part of the military operation," High Commissioner Volker Turk commented, referring to the 1949 Geneva Convention on the protection of civilians in time of war.

-He warned that the idea of building a security buffer zone around the Gaza Strip did not fit the definition of "military operation" in international humanitarian law.
+He warned that the idea of creating a security buffer zone around the Gaza Strip did not fit the definition of "military operation" in international humanitarian law.

 Israeli tanks and armored bulldozers take part in an operation in the northern Gaza Strip on November 2, 2023.
 Photo: IDF